Why You Need to Scan Your Negatives and Slides Now

 There are many similar products on the market and this article isn’t a review of this scanner though I would recommend it.
 The resolution is 14MP (22MP Interpolated), the process is simple and it comes with an HDMI cable so you can connect it to your tv.
 (We did purchase a longer cable, however, to make the living room viewing more comfortable.)
 The scanner comes with multiple holders for slides and negatives up to 35mm in size.

 The reviewing process turned out to be a lot of fun.
-We set a recurring time on the weekend before dinner and we generally review and scan about 100 images.
-The process is simple; I insert the images into the slide scanner, we all exclaim at the dated clothes, the cars, the cute kid pictures, and then my mother shares the story behind the image.
-We then decide whether to scan it or not.
-The scanner stores the images to an SD card and after our review session, I copy the images to a computer where they are renamed and organized into the date and event-related folders.
-As part of the photo management process, the photos are backed up to an external hard drive and then to a cloud service where we can share them with other family members.
+We set a recurring time on the weekend before dinner and we generally reviewed and scanned about 100 images.
+The process was simple; I inserted the images into the slide scanner, and my mother would share the story behind the image.
+We then decided whether to scan the or not by pressing the big button on the top.
+The scanner stores the images on an SD card and after our review session, I copied the images to a computer where I renamed and organized them into date and event-related folders.
+As part of my photo management process, the photos were backed up to an external hard drive and then to a cloud service where we can share them with other family members.

 For the most part, the slides for the past 50 years were in good shape.
-It was truly disappointing to find that the images from her trip in 1956 were damaged.
+It was truly disappointing to find that the images from her trip to Europe in 1956 (featured above and below) were damaged.
 This trip had been family lore for years.
 It was truly epic.

 Luckily, technology and skill were on our side.
-The Kodak scanner has some ability to adjust the colour and brightness of typical slides but for these damaged images, I decided to rescan them with my professional scanner and I was able to fix many of the issues.
-For the water damage stains, the images had to be brought into Photoshop for more extensive editing.
-Not impossible, but not easy either.
+The Kodak scanner has some ability to adjust the colour and brightness of typical slides but for the really damaged images, I decided to rescan them with my professional scanner and fix them in Photoshop.
+Not impossible, but definitely time-consuming.
 I’m just glad we caught them before the damage became worse.